carsnl/NewsPortal/README.md

 ## Additional Information <a name="info">

-- Technology stack: JavaScript, HTML, CSS, NewsAPI (developer package)
+- Developed using JavaScript, HTML, CSS and NewsAPI (developer package).
 - NewsPortal uses a personal API key.
 If your search does not return results after a while, the amount of requests sent to the NewsAPI servers may have exceeded the daily limit.
 Try again the next day.
 - The limitations of NewsAPI (developer version) is listed [here](https://newsapi.org/pricing).